 Central Arizona College’s High School Programs

-Central Arizona College offers options for high school students who would like to get a jump-start on earning college credit.
-CAC’s High School Programs allow academically prepared & eligible students to earn transferrable college credits while still in high school, saving time and money.
+Central Arizona College’s High School Programs give students a jump-start on preparing for their futures.
+Our programs allow academically prepared & eligible students the ability to earn college credits while still in high school, saving time and money.

 SCAN QR CODE TO OPEN